The magazine of Glion Institute

 The American Hotel and Lodging Association, the International Association of Hospitality Accountants, and the National Restaurant Association are hospitality industry associations and organizations that offer additional resources, education, and professional development opportunities.

-What qualifications do I need to work in the hospitality industry?
+What qualifications do I need for a hospitality management career?

 A high school diploma or equivalent may be sufficient if you want to work in an entry-level position, such as a housekeeper, server, or bartender.